play-when-visible/framer-motion/README.md

 # fm-play-when-visible
-An npm package for playing Framer Motion animations when they are rendered in the viewport.
+An npm package for playing Framer Motion animations when they become visible in the viewport.

 ## Installation
 To install, run...